mdavids/rfc/content/draft-davids-forsalereg-16.md

 In such cases, processors determine how to proceed.
-An approach might be to signal that the domain is for sale and to rely on conventional mechanisms (e.g.,WHOIS or Registration Data Access Protocol (RDAP)) to retrieve and present contact information.
+An approach might be to signal that the domain is for sale and to rely on conventional mechanisms (e.g., WHOIS or Registration Data Access Protocol (RDAP)) to retrieve and present contact information.

 TXT records in the same RRset, but without a version tag, **MUST NOT** be interpreted or processed as a valid "\_for-sale" indicator.